-Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Sports ancillary facilities H5 L6 Field lighting " Lighting is not uniform on Field 2.
-Fields 1 and 2 are currently lit to 50 lux.
-Upgrade lighting on Field 2 for uniform 50 lux illumination.
-Lo Lit fields should have a minimum of 50 lux lighting for ball and physical training.
-At least one field should be lit to 100 lux to enable match practice and club competition.
-Australian Standard 2560.2.3.
+Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Sports ancillary facilities · H5 L6 Field lighting " Lighting is not uniform across Fields 1 and 2 are currently lit to 50 lux, Upgrade lighting on both fields for uniform 50 lux illumination. playing fields. " Lit fields should have a minimum of 50 lux lighting for ball and physical training.
+District Sports Parks can have at least one field lit to 100 lux to enable match practice and club competition. " Australian Standard 2560.2.3. however illumination is not uniform.
 Vegetation from mature trees has disrupted illumination.
+Residential properties adjoin the sports fields.
+Install glare shields to minimise impact on adjoining properties.
 Protruding branches from mature trees alongside light poles to be regularly pruned to prevent interference.
-Subject to future demand for night competition, upgrade lighting on one field to 100 lux.
-Consider Field 2 as a priority to reduce load on Field 1.
-M5 L5 Cricket pitch and practice nets " The synthetic pitches on the field and in the practice nets are in poor condition.
+Subject to future demand for night competition, upgrade lighting on at least one field to 100 lux.
+M5 L5 Cricket pitch and practice nets The synthetic pitches on the field and in the practice nets are in poor condition.
 There is currently no formal club use but the Public School makes use of the practice nets.
 Retain the existing cricket facilities.
 Negotiate with the Department of Education to partner in replacing the synthetic pitch coverings in the practice nets and renewing the nets.
 If formal club use is established, replace the synthetic pitch covering on the field.
-M4 Seating " More spectator areas.
-Install spectator seating around the netball courts and Field 1.
-H8 Storage shed " Improved storage options.
+M4 Seating More spectator areas.
+Install spectator seating around the netball courts and on the western side of Field 1.
+Consult with clubs regarding most suitable locations.
+H8 Storage shed Improved storage options.
 Improved shelving and storage layout will improve capacity.
 In partnership with the clubs, review and modify storage design to better accommodate storage needs.
 Community and d recreation facilities H2 Community Hall and Sporting Amenities Building " see H2 above. see H2 above.
-Playground " A range of informal recreation opportunities are available for locals and visitors.
+Playground A range of informal recreation opportunities are available for locals and visitors.
 New and popular playground.
 Retain the playground in its current location